 Q. What does St. Jose Sanchez look for in an applicant?

-A. We seek students who have demonstrated academic potential and curiosity, along with interests or talents in athletics and/or the arts.
+A. We seek young people who are motivated and curious.
 We offer a nurturing environment that sets students on a path of excellence in learning, living and serving.
-We strive to help our students discover their God-given gifts in themselves and appreciate the gifts of others.
+We strive to help our young people discover their God-given gifts in themselves and appreciate the gifts of others.

 Q. Are there any non-Catholic students enrolled at your school?